ftang88/irlab_assistive_spot/README.md

 ## Future Work

-SPOT sometimes takes a while to indentify the bottle, especially on a cluttered table, so I plan to retrain the computer vision model with more images of cluttered backgrounds to increase the accuracy and detection rate.
+SPOT sometimes takes a while to identify the bottle, especially on a cluttered table, so I plan to retrain the computer vision model with more images of cluttered backgrounds to increase the accuracy and detection rate.
 I also hope to add more features like dropping off the medicine bottle and ways to detect the medicine bottle if it is obstructed from a front view.